Achieving the Asymptotically Optimal Sample Complexity of Offline Reinforcement Learning: A DRO-Based Approach: Offline RL via Distributionally Robust Optimization

-Model-based methods for offline RL typically first estimate the transition kernel using the empirical transition kernel.
-Due to the challenges of distribution shift and insufficient amount of data, there exists uncertainty in the estimate of the transition kernel \cite{li2022settling,yan2022efficacy}.
-In this paper, we directly quantify the uncertainty in the empirical estimate of the transition kernel, and construct a set of "statistically possible" transition kernels.
-We then apply the DRO approach and optimize the worst-case performance among these possible models.
-Note that this essentially leads to a robust MDP problem as we reviewed in \Cref{sec:rmdp}.
+Model-based methods usually commence by estimating the transition kernel employing its maximum likelihood estimate.
+Nevertheless, uncertainties can arise in these estimations due to the inherent challenges associated with distribution shifts and limited data in the offline setting.
+For instance, the dataset may not encompass every state-action pair, and the sample size may be insufficient to estimate the transition kernel accurately.
+In this paper, we directly quantify the uncertainty in the empirical estimation of the transition kernel and construct a set of "statistically possible" transition kernels, referred to as uncertainty sets, to encompass the actual environment.
+We then employ the DRO approach to optimize the worst-case performance over the uncertainty set.
+This formulation transforms the problem into a robust Markov Decision Process (MDP), as discussed in Section \ref{sec:rmdp}.

-In the following, we will first introduce a straightforward Hoeffding-style uncertainty set construction, where the true transition kernel lies in the uncertainty set with high probability, and present the robust value iteration algorithm to solve the robust MDP problem.
-We theoretically characterize the bound on the optimality gap, and the sample complexity to achieve an $\epsilon$-optimality gap is $\mathcal{O}((1-\gamma)^{-4}\epsilon^{-2} SC^{\pi^*})$.
-This matches with the best-known sample complexity for the LCB method using the Hoeffding-style bonus term.
-We then further design a less conservative Bernstein-style uncertainty set, where the true transition kernel may not necessarily lie in the uncertainty set.
-We theoretically bound the optimality gap, and show that our approach achieves an improved and near-optimal sample complexity of $\mathcal{O}\left((1-\gamma)^{-3}\epsilon^{-2}\left( SC^{\pi^*}+\frac{1}{\mu_{\min}}\right)\right)$.
-This sample complexity has the optimal dependence on $1-\gamma$ and $\epsilon$ according to the minimax lower bound \cite{rashidinejad2021bridging}.
-These results demonstrate that the proposed DRO framework can also effectively and efficiently solve the offline RL problem.
+In \Cref{sec:hoff},we first introduce a direct distribution-based approach to construct the uncertainty set such that the true transition kernel is in the uncertainty set with high probability.
+We then present the robust value iteration algorithm to solve the DRO problem.
+We further theoretically characterize the bound on the sub-optimality gap and show that the sample complexity to achieve an $\epsilon$-optimality gap is $\mathcal{O}((1-\gamma)^{-4}\epsilon^{-2} S^2C^{\pi^*})$.
+This gap matches with the best-known sample complexity of the DRO-based approach in \cite{uehara2021pessimistic}, but with a polynomial complexity.
+This result shows the effectiveness of our DRO-based approach in solving the offline RL problem.

+We then design a less conservative uncertainty set aiming to achieve the minimax optimal sample complexity in \Cref{sec:ber}.
+We theoretically establish that our approach attains an enhanced and asymptotically minimax optimal sample complexity of $\mathcal{O}\left((1-\gamma)^{-3}\epsilon^{-2}SC^{\pi^*}\right)$.
+Notably, this sample complexity matches with the minimax lower bound \citep{rashidinejad2021bridging} and stands on par with the best results achieved using the LCB approach \citep{li2022settling} in asymptotic order.

-We first learn an empirical model of the transition kernel and reward from the dataset as follows.
+Our approach starts with learning an empirical model of the transition kernel and reward from the dataset as follows.
+These empirical transition kernels will be used as the centroid of the uncertainty set.
 For any $(s,a)$, if $N(s,a)>0$, set

 And if $N(s,a)=0$, set

 The MDP $\hat{\mathsf{M}}=(\mcs,\mca,\hat{\kp},\hat{r})$ with the empirical transition kernel $\hat{\kp}$ and empirical reward $\hat{r}$ is referred to as the empirical MDP.
 For unseen state-action pairs $(s,a)$ in the offline dataset, we take a conservative approach and let the estimated $\hat r(s,a)=0$, and set $s$ as an absorbing state if taking action $a$.
 Then the action value function at $(s,a)$ for the empirical MDP shall be zero, which discourages the choice of action $a$ at state $s$.